Quasi-polynomial mixing of critical 2D random cluster models: Introduction

-It then follows (see Corollary~\ref{cor:max-bridges}) that if we sample from the FK measure on a $2n\times 2n$ box $\Lambda$ with \emph{arbitrary} boundary conditions, the boundary conditions this induces on the concentric inner $n\times n$ box will have at most $O(\log n)$ distinct bridges over any edge with probability $1-O(n^{-c})$.
+It then follows (see Corollary~\ref{cor:typical-bridges}) that if we sample from the FK measure on a $2n\times 2n$ box $\Lambda$ with \emph{arbitrary} boundary conditions, the boundary conditions this induces on the concentric inner $n\times n$ box will have order $\log n$ distinct bridges over a given edge with probability $1-O(n^{-c})$.
 A simpler formulation of that is as follows.